dvmountain-learn/capstone-book-catalog/readme.md

 ## Key Features and Components:

-The Book Catalog App is built using HTML/CSS for the user interface or animation and javascript uses library axios to talk with a server.
-I'm also using Node to create the back-end and use Postgres for database management.
+The Book Catalog App is built using HTML/CSS for the user interface or animation and javascript uses library Axios to communicate with the server through API requests.
+I'm also using Node.js for express to create the back-end and use PostgreSQL for storing and managing the data.
 Some of the key features and components of the app include:

     1) Database: It has two tables categories and books that have a category_id as a reference as foreign key information in a Postgres database.
 Category entry is associated with field name and Book entry is associated with details such as title, author, category, abstract, added date, and cover image.